xwmx/nb/README.md

 elements like ids, the current notebook name, the shell prompt, and divider lines.

-`nb` includes several built-in color themes and supports custom, user-created color themes.
+`nb` includes several built-in color themes and supports [custom, user-defined color themes](#nb-help---colors).
 The color theme can be configured in `nb settings`:

 ```bash
 > nb settings color_theme